draga79/NotiMail/README.md

 ## Features 🌟

--   **Monitors Multiple Emails on the Server**: With version 0.9, NotiMail can now monitor multiple email accounts.
+- **Monitors Multiple Emails on the Server**: From version 0.9 onwards, NotiMail can monitor multiple email accounts.
 Ensure you never miss an email regardless of which account it's sent to.

+- **Monitors Multiple Folders per Account**: With version 0.12, you can configure NotiMail to monitor multiple folders for each email account.
+Whether it's your 'inbox', 'junk', or any other folder, stay informed with NotiMail.

 - **Processes and Notifies**: Once a new email is detected, NotiMail swiftly processes its details.

 - **Leverages Multiple Push Providers for Alerts**: Rather than having your device always on alert, NotiMail sends notifications via multiple push providers, ensuring you're promptly informed.

 - **Database Integration**: NotiMail uses an SQLite3 database to store and manage processed email UIDs, preventing repeated processing.

 - **Built for Resilience**: With connectivity hiccups in mind, NotiMail ensures you're always the first to know.

--   **Multiple And Different Push providers supported**: You can use one or more of the supported Push providers - all support authentication, which currently include ntfy, Gotify and Pushover.
+- **Multiple And Different Push providers supported**: You can use one or more of the supported Push providers - all support authentication, which currently include ntfy, Gotify, and Pushover.

 ## Benefits 🚀